All Episodes

 Bob Dole, a war hero, by the way.

-The uh the leaking of his personal letter to the media with a dishonest spin, speaks to the insecurity of the McCain camp.
+The leaking of his personal letter to the media with a dishonest spin speaks to the insecurity of the McCain camp.

 One, Senator Dole or staff had no contact with the media concerning the letter except to send it to Sean Hannity prior to go on his program.

-Number two, after three o'clock, a friend asked if uh he could contact somebody in the media.
+Number two, after 3 o'clock, a friend asked if he could contact somebody in the media.

-And since Russia's program is over, the Senator said okay.
+And since Rush's program is over, the senator said, okay.

-So I assumed the Senator thought I was going to reply to this on the air when I got it, with twenty-five minutes left in the program.
+So I assume the senator thought I was going to reply to this on the air when I got it with 25 minutes left in the program.

 That wasn't really enough time to fully read and digest it.